scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-5/index.md

 ### New Game Logic

 With the basic structure of our `Solitaire` class in place, we can now start working on building the actual logic for our class.
 To get started, we will focus on the `newGame` method.
 For the `newGame` method, this method will be responsible for setting up our card piles in our game.
-To do this, we will reset our game state so that way all of our card piles are empty, and our deck of cards will be shuffled.
+To do this, we will reset our game state so that all of our card piles are empty, and our deck of cards will be shuffled.
 Once we do this, we will need to deal out cards to our 7 tableau card piles to match how our tableau piles are laid out in the `GameScene` class (1st pile has 1 card, 2nd pile has 2 cards, 3rd pile has 3 cards, and so on until we have 7 piles).

 To do this, update the `newGame` method to match the following code: